Captain Flagg and Sergeant Quirt: Personnel

-Initially, Victor McLaglen portrayed Flagg.
-Edmund Lowe played Quirt, as they had in the film version of What Price Glory?
+Initially, Victor McLaglen portrayed Flagg and Edmund Lowe played Quirt, characters they had already played in the 1926 film version of What Price Glory? and its three sequel films The Cock-Eyed World (1929), Women of All Nations (1931), and Hot Pepper (1933).
 William Gargan began playing Flagg early in 1942.

-Fred Shields portrayed Bliss.
-Cliff Arquette played Ol' Doc.
+Fred Shields portrayed Bliss and Cliff Arquette played Ol' Doc.
 Mel Williamson was the program's producer, and John P. Medbury was the writer.

 Schedule and sponsors

 From September 28, 1941, until January 25, 1942, Captain Flagg and Sergeant Quirt was broadcast on the Blue Network at 7:30 on Sundays, sponsored by Mennen toiletries.
 From February 13, 1942, until April 3, 1942, it was on NBC at 10 on Fridays, sponsored by Brown & Williamson tobacco.

 Episodes of the program were recorded for rebroadcast over four radio stations in Alaska so that Army and Navy personnel there could hear them.
 The rebroadcasts were done in response to a request by the Morale Branch of the War Department.

 Reception

 John K. Hutchens, writing in The New York Times, contrasted the title characters in this program with their counterparts in What Price Glory?.
 He described their mellowing "into a pair of jolly pranksters to whom war is a pretty happy-go-lucky proposition".
 Previously, he explained, "they were cursing war as a brutal if necessary business and now it is a lively escapade full of jokes".
 He added, "Even if the jokes were funny they would still smack of laughter earned under dubious pretenses".